 - If you think you have been exposed but have not yet been contacted by public health, you can contact your

 regional health authority’s local public health office.

 - Contact a healthcare provider to get tested as soon as possible.
-Tell your healthcare provider if you have had contact with a person with known or suspected monkeypox.
+Tell your healthcare provider if you have had contact with a person with known or suspected mpox.

 Find a clinic.

 - Avoid close, intimate contact and sex with others